Last Updated: 04 September 2024

 It's been a while since I had the pleasure of sinking my teeth into a good thriller, not least because I've really been struggling to find the spare time available to read over the last year or so.
 When I have had a chance, the books I've read were mostly ARCs or review copies sent to me by authors and publishers, so having the opportunity to pick a book of my own to read has been a pretty rare phenomenon recently.

-However, with a New Year comes a new set of goals and a fresh perspective.
-I'm determined to meet my 50 books reading challenge in 2018!
+However, with the New Year comes a new set of goals and a fresh perspective.
+I'm determined to meet my 50-book reading challenge in 2018!

 The writer, Eric J. Gates, is an indie author, yet this is one of those books that reads brilliantly - perhaps even better than some traditionally published novels.
 Indie authors tend to get snubbed by readers and reviewers alike, yet when you find a gem like this, it definitely makes everything worthwhile.